"Speak slower human, come on!"

 Dogs were exposed to command words (e.g., "sit," "come"), while researchers observed their responses.
 Humans, on the other hand, listened to streams of words and gave feedback on how clear and understandable they found the speech.

-The research showed that as speech rate increased, both human and dog brain responses decreased, indicating that faster speech impairs comprehension.
+The research showed that as speech rate increased, both human and dog brain activity decreased, indicating that faster speech impairs comprehension.

 Interestingly, the way dogs respond to human speech suggested that human vocal production has adapted to match dogs’ auditory capacities.
 This finding supports the hypothesis that human speech evolved to be more comprehensible to dogs, indicating a co-evolution of communication patterns.

-So, how can you help your dog decode you?
+So, how do you help your dog understand you?

 The study proposes that this slow rhythm may be the best for human-to-dog communication, with humans adjusting speech rate to align more closely with the dog's auditory system, enhancing effective communication.